aiidateam/aiida-tutorials/docs/pages/2020_Intro_Week/sections/basics.rst

 The green ellipses are ``Data`` nodes, the blue ellipse is a ``Code`` node, and the rectangles represent *processes*, i.e. the calculations performed in your *workflow*.

 The provenance graph allows us to not only see what data we have, but also how it was produced.
-During this basic tutorial we will first be using AiiDA to generate the provenance graph in :numref:`fig_intro_workchain_graph` step by step.
+During this basic tutorial we will first be using AiiDA to generate the provenance graph in :numref:`fig_intro_workchain_graph`, step by step.

 Data nodes
 ----------